Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Case Studies

 Lung cancer is one of the most deadly cancers \citep{Siegel2020}.
-One of the most common types of lung cancer is adenocarcinoma that accounts for about 40\% of all lung cancers \citep{zappa2016}, and it has various morphological features \citep{Matsuda2015}.
-We use 246 pathology images of 143 lung adenocarcinoma patients in the National Lung Screening Trial (NLST) data.
-All images are obtained under 40X magnification, and the median size of images is $24,244 \times 19,261$ pixels.
-The image patches of size $300 \times 300$ pixels ($75\times75$ microns) are segmented into three classes of tumor, normal, and empty regions using a deep convolutional neural network \citep{Wang2018}.
-We implement an additional pre-processing step to remove noise: a single pixel is considered to be noise when its class is different from the surrounding eight singular-class pixels and the noise pixels are reclassified to the class of the surrounding pixels.
+One of the most common types of lung cancer is adenocarcinoma which accounts for about 40\% of all lung cancers \citep{zappa2016} and has various morphological features \citep{Matsuda2015}.
+We use 230 pathology images of 133 lung adenocarcinoma patients in the National Lung Screening Trial (NLST) data.
+All images are obtained under 40X magnification, and the median size of images is 24,244$\times$19,261 pixels.
+The image patches of size 300$\times$300 pixels (75$\times$75 microns) are segmented into three classes of the tumor, normal, and empty regions using a deep convolutional neural network (CNN) \citep{Wang2018}.
+For example, for a given NLST pathology image of size 30,000$\times$30,000, the CNN model generates the segmented image of size 100$\times$100.
+We implement an additional pre-processing step to remove noise: a single pixel is considered to be noise when its class is different from the surrounding eight singular-class pixels, and the noise pixels are reclassified to the class of the surrounding pixels.
 The denoised three-class images are transformed using the SEDT-3.
-Figure~\ref{fig:pathology} presents the pathology image, segmented three-class image of \cite{Wang2018} and the SEDT-3 transformed image.
+Figure~\ref{fig:pathology} presents the pathology image, the segmented three-class image of \cite{Wang2018}, and the SEDT-3 image.

 A sequence of cubical complices is constructed using the SEDT-3 values as filtration, and persistent homology is computed using GUDHI \citep{gudhi}.
-We exclude the intervals with infinite death values to remove features related to empty regions.
+We replace the dimension-zero result with infinite death value $(b,\infty)$ with $(b,b)$ and exclude the dimension-one result with infinite death value $(b,\infty)$ to remove features related to empty regions.
 The median number of the computed features per image slice is 694 for dimension-zero and 1,768 for dimension-one.
-The ranges of persistence diagrams are (-41, 11) for dimension-zero and (-19, 26) for dimension-one.
+The ranges of persistence diagrams are $(-41, 11)$ for dimension-zero and $(-19, 26)$ for dimension-one.
+The smoothing parameters $\sigma_0=1.8$ and $\sigma_1=0.4$ are used for the persistence surface functions.

-The computed persistence diagrams are represented as the persistence surface functions using the Gaussian smoothing kernel with the maximum distance weight.
-Multiple smoothing parameter combinations are selected by the LOOCV and we use the smoothing parameters $\sigma_0=2$ and $\sigma_1=0.9$.
-See supplementary material for the complete list of the selected smoothing parameter combinations.
-We observe the persistence surface functions on grid points at the center of the square lattices of size one, on and above the diagonal line.